meldrino/meldrino/README.md

 Existing apps (Zerion, DeBank, Zapper, CoinStats, Delta) are predominantly EVM-focused.
 Non-EVM chains like Nano are ignored, and cross-ecosystem NFT support is essentially nonexistent.
 Meldrino fills that gap.

-Even at MVP stage, Meldrino will surpass all existing portfolio trackers in breadth of support.
+Even at MVP (minimum viable product) stage, Meldrino will surpass all existing portfolio trackers in breadth of support.

 ---